PracticeOrganizations2/Upstream-Repository/README.md

-# Upstream-Repository - Updated by feature A
+# Upstream-Repository - Updated by feature SAD
-So..
-I think It could be done.
+I think it should be conflicted